-“Moving the literature didn’t help very much, because the building is old and leaking,” said a GFA leader in India.
+“Moving the literature didn’t help very much, because the building is old and leaking,” said a GFA-supported leader in India.

 The school’s 80 students were forced to the upper floors, and still have not been able to return to the ground.
 Hopefully, with the waters beginning to recede, they will be able to leave the building soon.

 “When they do, they will begin to go out and give food and water to the poor and suffering people,” Brother K.P. explained.